StanleyWan/CarPrice/README.md

 The final deliverable provides actionable insights and recommendations to a client—a used car dealership—on what consumers value most when purchasing a used car.

 Here is [the link of the Jupyter Notebook: Car_Price.ipynb](Car_Price.ipynb) with visualizations and probability distributions.

-The Jupyter Notebook [Car_Price.ipynb](Car_Price.ipynb) is developed under Google's Colab.
+It is developed under Google's Colab.